c1t1zen1/GIF_IT/README.md

 3. DISSOLVE IT: Choose how many frames you want to fade between each image.
 Alpha blend dissolve.
 4. SIZE: Scale GIF output down to 0.1 or up to 10 times original size
 5. COLORS: Limit colors from a max of 256 down to 1 color
-6. DITHER OPTIONS: There are a few diterh options that can be used for style and optimization they are ORDERED, RASTERIZE, FLOYDSTEINBERG, 8-BIT, or NONE.
+6. DITHER OPTIONS: There are a few dither options that can be used for style and optimization they are ORDERED, RASTERIZE, FLOYDSTEINBERG, 8-BIT, or NONE.
 Leaving the setting on DITHER OPTIONS also = NONE.
 7. Click on the GIF IT button to select the folder containing the number sequenced images you want to convert.
 A file dialog window will open, allowing you to navigate to the desired folder.
 Select the folder and click "OK".

 OR